Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/10-experiment-profiles-schema.md

       temperature_automation:
         actions:
           - type: start
-            hours_elapsed: 0.0
+            t: 0.0
             options:
               automation_name: thermostat
               target_temperature: 32
 ```

-### `hours_elapsed` refers to the profile start time
+### Times refer to the profile start time

-When writing a profile, note that the `hours_elapsed` field refers to when the experiment profile started, and not when the experiment started.
+When writing a profile, note that any `t` field refers to when the experiment profile started, and not when the experiment started.
+Use either a bare number (interpreted in hours) or a string with a unit suffix (`s`, `m`, `h`, or `d`, such as `30s`, `0.5h`, or `2d`); negative values are rejected.

 ## Conditionals and expressions

 ### How the `if` directive works

 The `if` directive can be included in any action to conditionally execute it or not.
-The expression is evaluated _when the action is scheduled_ (that is, after `hours_elapsed` hours have passed since the profile started).
+The expression is evaluated _when the action is scheduled_ (that is, after `t` time has passed since the profile started).

 The `if` directive supports the boolean operators `and`, `or`, and `not`, parentheses, the literals `True` and `False`, comparisons (`==`, `>=`, `<=`, `>`, `<`), and basic arithmetic on floats (`+`, `-`, `*`, `/`).
 Strings must be bare words without spaces.